Jon007/image-upload-for-bbpress/readme.txt

 * Set PNG and JPEG compression levels so images take up less disk space.
 * Allow users to view enlarged images in a lightbox by clicking on them within the post.
 * View total image count and file size statistics.
+* Use [Amazon S3™](https://aws.amazon.com/s3/) to store and serve uploaded images in submitted forum posts (optional; requires [add-on plugin](https://potentplugins.com/downloads/s3-image-storage-bbpress/?utm_source=image-upload-for-bbpress&utm_medium=link&utm_campaign=wp-repo-upgrade-link) purchase).

+Amazon Web Services, the "Powered by Amazon Web Services" logo, AWS, Amazon Simple Storage Service, and Amazon S3 are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
+Potent Plugins is not affiliated with Amazon.com, Inc. or Amazon Web Services.

 == Installation ==